Skip to main content

 • Steps performed by the scaffolder

 • Values spec.steps[template].values passed to all files in the skeleton (including the catalog-info.yaml) when a new component is cloned.
-So that inside the skeleton you can refer to those values with the assigned key ( e.g. parameters.fieldone)
+So that inside the skeleton you can refer to those values with the assigned key ( e.g. values.fieldone)

 • spec.steps[template].useCaseTemplateId: It is the unique Id that will be used to register the Use Case Template to the Provisioning Coordinator